Connor Joe Preview, Player Props: Pirates vs. Brewers

 Connor Joe At The Plate

-- In 28 games this year (24.8%), Joe has picked up an RBI, and in six of those games (5.3%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Joe has an RBI in 29 of 114 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.